Karl Marx and the Close of His System

 Karl Marx and the Close of His System (Zum Abschluss des Marxschen Systems) is an 1896 book critical of the economic writings of Karl Marx by the Austrian economist Eugen von Böhm-Bawerk.
 In the critique, he claims to expose flaws in the writings of Karl Marx.
 The text offered an early analysis of Marxist theory (see Criticism of Marxism).

 Background

 Böhm-Bawerk's work first appeared in 1896, in Staatswissenschaftliche Arbeitern: Festgaben für Karl Knies, a collection of essays in honor of the German economist Karl Knies.
 It was published as a separate work later in 1896, and appeared in Russian translation in 1897 and in English translation in 1898.

 Summary

-Böhm-Bawerk examines Marx's analysis of value, claiming the basic error in Marx's system to have resulted from a self-contradiction in Marx's law of value: namely, how the rate of profit and the prices of production of the third volume of Marx's Capital contradict Marx's theory of value in the first volume.
+Böhm-Bawerk examines Marx's analysis of value, claiming the basic error in Marx's system to have resulted from a self-contradiction in Marx's law of value: namely, how the rate of profit and the prices of production of the third volume of Marx's Das Kapital contradict Marx's theory of value in the first volume.
 He also attacks Marx for downplaying the influence of supply and demand in determining permanent price, and for deliberate ambiguity with such concepts.